 ….The Art and Science of Movement Education

-In late March, I’ll be heading for England and Ireland to study and work for an extended period.
 Dance and Somatics are thriving in Ireland.
-I’m happy to announce that throughout May, I will be teaching Alexander Technique in Motion, at the Dublin DanceHouse.
+Throughout May, I’ll be teaching a new class Alexander Technique in Motion at the Dublin DanceHouse.

-Les Grand Ballets has sponsored an ambitious initiative, a .
-The conference was a spectacular gathering of dancers, dance therapists and scientists, all converging around has sponsored an ambitious initiative, a Centre National de Danse-Therapie.
-The conference was a spectacular gathering of dancers, dance therapists and scientists, all converging around the topic of dance for people with physical and mental challenges.
-My talk, Who’s afraid of dance – or science?, addressed how dance promotes agency – a concept that bridges across many disciplines, both theoretical and practical.
+In November 2016, Les Grand Ballets Canadiens sponsored an ambitious conference, First Symposium on Dance and Wellbeing.
+This conference featured a spectacular gathering of dancers, dance therapists and scientists devoted to launching an ambitious initiative, a Centre National de Danse-Therapie.
+Conference attendees converged around the topic of dance for people with physical and mental challenges.
+I was honored to give the keynote, Who’s afraid of dance – or science?
+The talk addressed how dance promotes agency – a concept that bridges across many disciplines, both theoretical and practical.